 Many of us (most of us?!?) would like to work out consistently and eat healthy, nutritious meals.
 All too often, though, a lack of motivation derails our plans.
-Fortunately for us, Guest Author Julia Chang is here to take us step by step from demotivated to successful.
-She presents us with four rock-solid changes we must make in order to get motivated to workout and eat healthily.
+Fortunately for us, Guest Author Julia Chang is here to take us step-by-step from demotivated to successful.

 Self-understanding is the key – read on, and you’ll understand just what I mean.